-ıments j The MATLAB pool job object. 'aScript' The script of MATLAB code to be evaluated by the MATLAB pool job. schedobj Scheduler object for allocating cluster compute resources. fcn Function handle or string of function name to be evaluated by the MATLAB pool job.
-N The number of output arguments from the evaluated function. {x1,, xn} Cell array of input arguments to the function. p1, p2 Object properties or other arguments to control job behavior. v1, v2 Initial values for corresponding object properties or arguments.
+Purpose Run MATLAB script or function as batch job Syntax j = batch('aSc j = batch(scher j = batch(fcn, j = batch(scher j = batch(, ript') dobj, 'aScript') N, {x1,, xn}) dobj, fcn, N, {x1,, xn}) ' p1 ', v1, ' p2 ', v2,) Arguments j The batch job object. 'aScript' The script of MATLAB code to be evaluated by the MATLAB pool job. schedobj Scheduler object for allocating cluster compute resources. fcn Function handle or string of function name to be evaluated by the MATLAB pool job. Ν The number of output arguments from the evaluated function. {x1,, xn} Cell array of input arguments to the function. p1, p2 Object properties or other arguments to control job behavior. v1, v2 Initial values for corresponding object properties or arguments.

-j = batch('aScript') runs the script aScript.m on a worker according to the scheduler defined in the default parallel configuration.
+Description j = batch('aScript') runs the script aScript.m on a worker according to the scheduler defined in the default parallel configuration.
 The function returns j, a handle to the job object that runs the script.
-The script file aScript.m is added to the FileDependencies and copied to the worker.
+The script file aScript.m is added to the FileDependencies and copied to the worker. j = batch(schedobj, 'aScript') is identical to batch('aScript') except that the script runs on a worker according to the scheduler identified by schedobj.